danielvillahermosadominguez/shopping_list_vue/logbook.md

 - Sonarqube configuration in Github actions

 -Next steps are:
+  - sometimes the fixture for acceptance tests don't finish correctly and we need to terminate the process
   - flacky tests again after refactoring.
 I removed some unnecesary asserts.
 Review it.
   - Validation in edit form doesn't work the style
   - Fix fields for the Table.
 The fields are adapted to the text and it is strange